prasadrgavande/prasadgavande.github.io/_posts/2026-04-13-getting-started-with-minikube.md

 ## Step 2 – Install `kubectl` Using Chocolatey

-`kubectl` is the standard command‑line tool for interacting with Kubernetes clusters.[web:26]
+`kubectl` is the standard command‑line tool for interacting with Kubernetes clusters.

 1. In **Command Prompt** (Administrator), run: